mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Flying**

 name:     Pandatentiary
-text:     Surround the enemy General with friendly **Panddo** that disappear at the start of your next turn.
+text:     Surround the enemy General with allied **Panddo** that disappear at the start of your next turn.

 name:     Penumbraxx
 text:     **Build** (2)